 Susan Rothenberg is a painter committed to abstract figuration in her more than four-decade career.
 She is known for the rich painterly surfaces of her work done with broad, strong, energetic brushwork.

 Rothenberg graduated from Cornell University in 1965 with a B.F.A.
 She studied at George Washington University and at the Corcoran Museum School in 1967.

 In the early 1970s, she was painting acrylic abstractions of powerful horses.
 These iconic images established her reputation in the New York art world.
 When these life-size equine paintings were first shown, they caused a sensation because Rothenberg re-introduced figuration during the period of Minimalism.
+She painted numerous horses – in side view and frontally, stationary and moving – rendering each composition be squeezing paint onto her brush and mixing colors directly on the canvas.
 Her six-by-ten foot horse silhouettes were of ungainly, lumbering workhorses.
 At times Rothenberg would split her horses in two or paint slash marks across their chests or double them to make shadows.
 Her simplistic, hieratic, singular shapes on canvases without backgrounds were still closer to Minimalism than to figurative art.